cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

       | 'SELECT' ColumnList_EDIT 'FROM' Identifier --> { suggestColumns: { table: $4 } }
       ;

-So if a “lonely” cursor is encountered it will tell us to suggest the ‘SELECT’ keyword etc.
+So for example if a cursor without any text is encountered, it will tell us to suggest the ‘SELECT’ keyword etc.

 ## Tutorial: Creating a PostgreSQL parser